Welcome swallow: Breeding

 Once the welcome swallow reaches maturity it has a long breeding period.
 They have a monogamous social structure and a breeding period that lasts from August until March.
 The nest is an open cup of mud and grass, made by both sexes, and is attached to a structure, such as a vertical rock wall or building.
 It is lined with feathers and fur, and three to five eggs are laid.
 Two broods are often raised in a season.
 The nest size ranges from 5 centimetres to 13.5 centimetres.
 One particular study showed that the nests that were the highest tended to have a higher fledgling success rate possibly due to the inability of mammals to access the nests.
 Nesting sites can be a variety of areas and have been documented to be from urban and suburban areas to rural areas.
 Buildings, moveable boats and ferries, hollowed-out trees, caves and cliffs, mine tunnels and shafts, as well as underground water tanks have all been observed areas of nesting swallows.
 They build the cup-shape nests connecting to vertical rock walls or buildings to avoid sunlight.
 Nests on average take 8–23 days to build, and are often re-used for consecutive years of breeding.
 Welcome swallows often go back to their old nests for the next year to breed.
 They always work as a flock.
 When breeding, they usually work in pairs but often small loose groups to protect their nest and territory, especially against predatory birds.
 The number of successful broods can vary year to year; however, the maximum number of broods recorded is three.
 Each brood or clutch can range from two to seven eggs with an average of four.
 However, during the beginning of a breeding season, clutch sizes have been known to be bigger, whereas towards the end of the breeding season clutch sizes may be smaller.
 Eggs are generally laid in twenty-four- to forty-eight-hour intervals; however, one nest can have multiple clutches because the parent pair may abandon a nest if the clutch size is too small and then another pair will lay their eggs within that same nest.
 Eggs are generally 18 mm in length and 13mm in width with a pink colour and brown speckles.
 Male welcome swallows do not participate in the incubation of the eggs.
 Rather they forage while the female incubates, and when the female forages they either watch the nest for a short period or accompany the female in foraging.The female alone incubates the eggs, which hatch after two to three weeks.
 The young are fed by both parents, and leave the nest after a further two to three weeks.
-Males have been known to remove faecal sacs after coaxing the cloaca of the young to dispose of them as well.
+Males have been known to remove fecal sacs after coaxing the cloaca of the young to dispose of them as well.
 The fledglings stay in the nest from 18 to 23 days and become completely independent around 35 days.
 However, they don't start breeding until 8 months to 14 months of age.
 Although welcome swallows are monogamous, more than just the breeding pair may take care of the young.
 Also, many swallows may live within the nest like during non-breeding periods where colonies will roost together in large numbers.
 Welcome swallows are good indicators of temperature, as the temperature drops lower, the less likely a swallow will be observed in the South.
 When swallows are around, the temperature usually does not drop below -2/-3 degree Celsius.
 Migration may occur during non-breeding seasons for larger more reliable food sources.
 These distances may be quite large as well during winter when food is not readily available.
 Individuals in this species have been known to live up to 6 years creating up to three broods a year during the breeding season.